 We currently lease approximately 105,664 square feet of space for our corporate headquarters in Santa Clara, California under a lease agreement that expires in March 2018.
 We have an additional technical support center in Plano, Texas under a lease agreement that expires in October 2016.
 We also lease space for operations and sales personnel in locations throughout the United States and various international locations, including Belgium, France, Japan, and Singapore.
-We believe that our current facilities are adequate to meet our current needs.
-We intend to expand our facilities or add new facilities as we add employees and enter new geographic markets, and we believe that suitable additional or alternative space will be available as needed to accommodate ongoing operations and any such growth.
-However, we expect to incur additional expenses in connection with such new or expanded facilities.
+We believe that our current facilities are adequate to meet our ongoing needs, and that, if we require additional space, we will be able to obtain additional facilities on commercially reasonable terms.